SAP-samples/ui5-typescript-helloworld/README.md

 git clone https://github.com/SAP-samples/ui5-typescript-helloworld.git
 ```

-If you don't want to do all the setup steps, you can get the end result by switching to the `custom-controls` branch after cloning the repository:
+If you don't want to do all the setup steps for enabling control development, you can get the end result by switching to the `custom-controls` branch after cloning the repository:
 ```sh
 git checkout custom-controls
 ```